Out of life's school of war: What does not destroy me, makes me stronger.

 I haven’t fully appreciated what those words meant, prior to now.
 I have learned that aside from experience, there is another important aspect, that life teaches us—survival.
 When we are at the brink of collapse, breakdown, or even death, the most important things in our life flash before our eyes.

 When we take a lot of pain, and survive it, we will live to tell the tale.
 We will live to share the story for generations to come.
 When we endure, and embrace the necessary agony, we are forced to think in retrospect.
-We are then forced to perform analysis.
+We are then forced to analyze.
 We are then put into a position, wherein, we can no longer procrastinate about the next ideal thing to do.
 I realized, that when we survive the ordeal, something magical begins to happen.
 And as for me, it came in the form of a rude awakening.

 Little did I know, that something critical was about to unfold.
 By not denying my state, I was able to embrace the reward.
 It dawned on me, that when I was able to gasp back for air, I have unlocked parts of myself that have remained unknown before.
 Slowly, like the rays of the sun in the morning, touching the water droplets on a leaf, I came to see myself, as if by seeing my reflection on a pond, for the first time.
 I found out that there have been many dormant parts of me, just waiting to be awakened.